 - Payday loan terms tend to be extremely short.
 Loans are generally set up to correspond with your next paycheck, which means the repayment period is usually one to two weeks in length.
 Chances are this period is too brief to allow you to solve your cash shortfall.

 - Because a week or two often isn’t enough time to resolve cash flow problems, most payday loans are rolled over.
 Rollovers involve fees that add significantly to the cost of your loan.
-According to LoanNow, this can lead to an endless, extremely expensive debt cycle.

 - You must disclose sensitive account information.
 The payday loan lender generally requires your checking account information to deposit and withdraw funds.
 Providing this information leaves you vulnerable to even more financial problems should your information be compromised.